lkuper/CSE290Q-2019-09/course-overview.md

 ## To do

-TODO:

-  - Make sure you have access to Canvas.
-(TODO)
   - **For Monday, September 30**: If you haven't yet done so, look over the [list of readings](readings.html), pick 2-4 papers that you'd like to present, and email me your choices.
 (If you don't pick, I'll pick for you.)
-  - **For Monday, September 30**: Read the first reading assignment and submit your response on Canvas (remember that responses are due by 11am on the day of class).
+  - **For Monday, September 30**: Read the first reading assignment and submit your response on Canvas (remember that responses are due by noon on the day of class).